docker/packaging/README.md

 ## Usage

-`vars.mk` contains variables that will be used by the main `Makefile` and also across projects in [pkg](pkg) folder.
-It contains the list of apk, deb and rpm releases to produce and repos with current versions of projects.
+`common` folder contains helpers that will be used by the main `Makefile` and also across projects in [pkg](pkg) folder like the list of supported apk, deb and rpm releases to produce and repos with current versions of projects.

 `Makefile` contains targets to build specific or all packages and will output to `./bin` folder: